 Every New Year, people around the world make resolutions; sweeping statements promising big changes that are, realistically, unlikely to happen and set the resolution-maker up for disappointment.
 So, instead of the usual grandiose commitments to quit chocolate; start working out, etc., why not take a different tack, and try making some simple changes to how you communicate?
-As we embark on the first few days of 2018 why not make this the year you take positive, achievable, steps towards more honest, authentic, communication?
+As we embark on the first few days of this year why not make this the year you take positive, achievable, steps towards more honest, authentic, communication?

 We all have thoughts which may be easier to leave unsaid because they are a bit too tricky: they might shake the status quo, or make life more difficult.
 As a result, we often keep quiet, not saying what we really feel.
 But this can be unhealthy, inauthentic, and can prevent really great things happening that arise out of being honest.
 And let’s be clear: finding the courage to be honest and share your more difficult thoughts with another person, whether in a work or personal context, can be scary, but it can also be transformative.
 It can make a stale relationship breathe again, it can free you up for new opportunities, and it can feel fantastic.